cherryontech/spoonfull/README.md

 Tasks are then stored in the user's local storage and sorted by priority, although the user can always edit their tasks' name, spoons assigned, or priority.
 If no priority is selected, the task is sorted into the "Low Priority" column.

-Once the task is completed, the user can mark a task as done by clicking on the check box next to the task, Alternatively, the user can also delete a task by clicking on the three-dot icon on the right of the task, or by also swiping to delete on tablet and mobile.
+Once the task is completed, the user can mark a task as done by clicking on the check box next to the task.
+Alternatively, the user can also delete a task by clicking on the three-dot icon on the right of the task, or by  swiping to delete on tablet and mobile.

-Users can always review their allotment of spoons as a whole ny clicking on the "Spoons" button on the top right corner of the screen.
+Users can always review their allotment of spoons as a whole by clicking on the "Spoons" button on the top right corner of the screen.
 Here they will see a chart that depicts how many spoons have been used, are planned, and are available.

 Feel free to watch our team presentation video on SpoonFull by clicking on the image below.
 Throughout the video we discuss our design and tech processes, user and usability testing insights, and give a live demo of our site.